jrief/django-formset/docs/source/date-time-input.rst

 possible, it is not recomended to interchange them on the same page or even application as this results in unexpected user experience.

-By clicking on a date inside the ``DateTimePicker`` widget, a 24h view appears.
+By clicking on a date inside the ``DateTimePicker`` widget, a 24 hour view appears.
 Depending on the chosen value for the ``step`` attribute , the user can then select a certain time interval.
 The ``step`` attribute must be of Python type ``datetime.timedelta`` and can have one of these values:
 ``timedelta(minutes=5)``, ``timedelta(minutes=10)``, ``timedelta(minutes=15)``,